numenta/htm.java/README.md

 ```

 ```
-Hot to get the latest SNAPSHOT build:
+How to get the latest SNAPSHOT build:

 <dependency>
     <groupId>org.numenta</groupId>